drestuart/get-rolling-with-logstash/README.md

 ## Configuring Filebeat

 Filebeat uses `filebeat.yml` for configuration.
-It looks like this:
+A simple configuration for our setup looks like this:

     filebeat.prospectors: